Tricuspid Valve Repair Surgery

 What happens during a tricuspid valve repair?

-Heart valve repair surgery usually requires a stay in a hospital.
-Procedures may vary
+Heart valve repair surgery often requires a hospital stay.
+Procedures may vary depending

-depending on your condition and your surgeon’s practices.
-Generally, heart valve repair
+on your condition and your surgeon’s practices.
+Generally, heart valve repair surgery

 For open-heart surgery